Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 And that will actually change our biological age prediction through changes in DNA methylation.
 That will then take your overall biological age down.

-OMIC Age and Self-Experimentation
+OMIC age and self-experimentation

-LB: What is the sensitivity in or I should say, responsiveness of the algorithm to change that you just mentioned?
+ALL: What is the sensitivity in or I should say, responsiveness of the algorithm to change that you just mentioned?
 How long do you think a user would have to run that self experiment?
 They are going to measure with a Tru Diagnostic test, they are going to make a dietary or supplement change, maybe both and test again.
 What does that testing protocol look like?

 RS: That is a really good question, and to be honest with you, we are not quite sure yet.